-BATCH JOBS - A Primer on Creating Batch Files
+BATCH FILE - Creating a Batch File

-To start using the cluster, you'll need to first prepare a batch script.
 A batch script is a file that's created using an editor, such as vim or emacs.
 It contains instructions that tell the scheduler the resources and steps for your job.
-If you are new to creating and editing files in the linux environment, or linux in general, visit: https://www.digitalocean.com/community/tutorials/an-introduction-to-linux-basics
+If you are new to creating and editing files in the Linux environment, or Linux in general, visit: https://www.digitalocean.com/community/tutorials/an-introduction-to-linux-basics

 Once you've prepared your batch script, you will submit it to the scheduler as a job.